 This is an annual award pertaining to a project report, dissertation or thesis submitted during the academic year in question.

-Nominations for the 2016/17 award should be submitted to The Genetics Society electronically using the link below, by mid-day, December 1st, 2017.
-To be eligible for nomination, theses/dissertations/project reports must be submitted by the nominated student to their nominating University or Institution between 1st September 2016 and 31st August 2017.
+Nominations for the 2017/18 award should be submitted to The Genetics Society electronically using the link below, by 25 November 2018.
+To be eligible for nomination, theses/dissertations/project reports must be submitted by the nominated student to their nominating University or Institution between 1st September 2017 and 31st August 2018.

 Nominators should supply their genetics Society membership number on the application form.